 Your phone should automatically acknowledge the fact that an external microphone has been plugged in and will prompt you to connect it.

 While Neewer’s website says the optimal recording distance is 20-39 inches, I haven’t had any issues getting quality audio from upwards of five feet (60 inches) away.
 Perhaps the audio could be better, but it’s not noticeably bad.
-For less than $20 for a shotgun microphone that sounds like a winner to me.
+For less than $20 the increase in audio quality is pretty spectacular.